SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 For residents who live in the northern parts of the Bedok district and the western parts of the Tampines district the Bedok Reservoir Park offers excellent running options.
 The 5 km gravel-jogging trail encircles the man-made reservoir.

 The leafy MacRitchie Reservoir Park (Central Catchment Nature Reserve) is Singapore’s oldest reservoir and a popular location for outdoor sporting lifestyle.

 The routes around the MacRitchie Reservoir offer the best trails for long-distance walking and running in Singapore.

 No other park area in Singapore can match Bukit Timah Nature Reserve’s density of tropical forest and its variety of trails.
 The recently constructed Downtown MRT train line has at last improved the accessibility to this large recreational space located between the districts of Bukit Panjang and Bukti Timah.

 Due to its dense tropical vegetation and its proximity to the large central water catchment area very high humidity levels prevail in this nature reserve at all times, making any type of physical activity somewhat more challenging than in built-up areas in Singapore.
-Hence, visitors to the Bukit Timah Nature Reserve usually experience high levels of perspiration and some individuals may even suffer from breathing difficulties (for more information on climate conditions in Singapore, please read ‘ “No choice” – Sporting in tropical climate’).
+Hence, visitors to the Bukit Timah Nature Reserve usually experience high levels of perspiration and some individuals may even suffer from breathing difficulties (for more information on climate conditions in Singapore, please read the chapter ‘ “No choice” – Sporting in Tropical Climate’).